 Environmentalist, elders and chiefs are trying to remind the people of the old ways and traditions dependant on these plants and pristine the environment, what it meant to their ancestors and what losses it will incur to their grandchildren and the generations to follow if they were no longer there.

 Many locals are passionate about their heritage and heir land.
 They joined the 18km Pondoland’s walk to freedom to demonstrate this to their communities.
-Val Payn is the founder member of Sustaining the Wild Coast and she published the walk on their website.
+Val Payn is the founder member of Sustaining the Wild Coast.

 One of the first steps for companies applying for mining rights is to approach councils, government and environmental impact assessors.
 Thanks to legislation this process is strict and external assessors are utilised to determine the impact it will have on the environment, thus giving our coastline a fighting chance.